-Fortunately, you can travel quickly and easily from city to city in Denmark, with several transportation options available.
-Most Danish cities also have large pedestrian zones located in their central districts, which makes shopping and soaking up the atmosphere a pleasure.
-Below are our top picks for cities to enjoy in Denmark.
+Fortunately, you can travel quickly and easily from city to city in Denmark, with several transportation options available between most of them.
+Additionally, many Danish cities have large pedestrian zones located in their central districts, which makes shopping and soaking up the atmosphere an easy, pleasurable task no matter where you go.

-However, Aalborg, whose history dates to 700 AD, hosts the largest carnival in Northern Europe and is also the northernmost city on this list.
-Bring your camera to capture images of some spectacular sites, such as Limfjord, a North Sea fjord that has been well known to Danes since the Vikings ruled the country -- and much of Northern Europe.
+However, Aalborg, whose history dates to 700 A.D., also hosts the largest carnival in Northern Europe and is one of the northernmost cities on the list.
+You should also bring your camera to capture images of some spectacular sites such as Limfjord, a North Sea fjord that has been well known to Danes since the Vikings ruled the country.

-When it comes to Danish cities worth visiting, you can't top Esbjerg.
-The largest city in the region, Esbjerg is a bustling port city in the southwest of Jutland that provides picturesque views as well as plenty of shopping opportunities, entertainment options, and fascinating museums.
+When it comes to Danish cities worth visiting, you can't top Esbjerg, which is the largest city in the region.
+Esbjerg is a bustling port city in the southwest of Jutland that provides picturesque views as well as plenty of shopping opportunities, entertainment options, and fascinating museums.